Back to Hopfield Hub

 Analysis

-The degradation is smooth, not catastrophic.
-At 30 patterns, the network still recovers about 71% of bits correctly---it is not random ($\approx 50\%$), suggesting partial retrieval even beyond capacity.
+Degradation is smooth, not catastrophic.
+At 30 patterns the network still recovers ~71% of bits, well above the 50% random baseline.
+Partial retrieval persists beyond capacity.

 Modern Hopfield: Continuous Retrieval

-We stored 20 random continuous patterns in 64 dimensions and tested retrieval with 30% additive Gaussian noise.
+20 random continuous patterns in 64 dimensions, retrieval with 30% additive Gaussian noise.

 Modern Hopfield: Exponential Capacity

-The most striking result: we tested the modern network's capacity by storing up to 500 patterns in 64 dimensions.
+We pushed the modern network to 500 patterns in 64 dimensions.

 Patterns Stored Retrieval Accuracy